 Each season has its charm to discover Corrèze.

-I also recommend October because you can enjoy the calm and a special atmosphere: autumn in Corrèze is a real spectacle of nature because the colors are beautiful.
+I also recommend October because you can enjoy the calm and a special atmosphere: autumn in Corrèze is a real spectacle of nature.
+After all, the colors are beautiful.

-In October (just before the winter closure) the shops make very interesting sales on many regional products!
+In October (just before the winter closure) the shops make remarkably interesting sales on many regional products!